codeunion/ruby-exercises/README.md

-## Series-A and Series-B Kata
+## Series-A and Series-B Ruby Kata

+By working on this collection of Ruby kata [CodeUnion][codeunion] can help you learn to code.

-These kata are designed to help you learn to code by challenging you with small, b(y)te sized problems.
-If you are unfamiliar with how to 1.
-Obtain a codebase from
+You will learn by being challenged you with small, b(y)te sized problems.
+Your goal is to write Ruby code.
+We we will then give you feedback on that code, thereby inducing your growth as a developer.

-Github.com and 2.
-Edit and run that code, please use the below video tutorial to get yourself started.
+#### Watch [this video tutorial][video tutorial] to get started.

 [![http://cl.ly/image/3t3P0J382r2Z/Image%202014-10-17%20at%2010.46.33%20PM.png](http://cl.ly/image/3t3P0J382r2Z/Image%202014-10-17%20at%2010.46.33%20PM.png)](https://www.youtube.com/watch?v=SyDRHMILp2s&feature=youtu.be)

-Our goal with these kata is to provide clear challenges that teach beginners how to code in ruby.

 ### Get Feedback on your code!

 - Attend one of our [free meetups][meetup]
 - Emailing us directly <hello@codeunion.io> with questions about your code.

-If you like our style, feel free to say hello [@codeunionio][twitters] or [like us on facebook][facebooks].

 ## Order to complete the kata